Skip to content

 1

 After this alignment step, each ground-truth pose \({P_i}\) has a matched estimated pose \(\hat{P}_i\).
 The Absolute Pose Error (APE) simply measures how far these two points are from each other.
-In above figure this is the little yellow segments \({E_i}\) between \({P_i}\) and \(\hat{P}_i\).
-In formula form, for each matched pair we compute
+In the figure above, the error is the little yellow segments \({E_i}\) between \({P_i}\) and \(\hat{P}_i\).
+In formula, for each matched pair we compute

 \[ E_i = \| P_i - \hat{P}_i \| \]